 The CDC offers five full-time programs for children aged six weeks through 5 years of age.
 They are as follows:

-Staff to child ratios are established by the NAEYC as follows:
+Staff to child ratios are established by COMDTINST M1754.15 4-4 and are as follows:

 The CDC accepts children without regard to sex, race, culture, religion, or national origin.
-Per HSWL SOP signed 10/2012, children shall be accepted according to the following priorities, as determined by the status of the parents(s):
+Children shall be accepted according to the following priorities, as determined by the status of the parent(s):

 Children will be admitted to the CDC according to the above criteria, though admissions may at times be restricted because of internal transitions, class sizes, and wait lists.

-When a sponsor requests child care but space at the Alameda CDC is not immediately needed, he or she may be placed on the Projected Care Waiting List.
+When a sponsor requests childcare, but space at Base Alameda USCG CDC is not immediately needed, he or she may be placed on the Projected Care Waiting List.
 Examples of projected care needs include but are not limited to:

-Parents must provide their last two LES and/or pay stubs at the time of registration to verify TFI.
-Once annual income is determined, the CDC Sliding Fee Chart is used to determine tuition costs.
-If parents do not wish to provide income information, they will be charged tuition from the highest category on the CDC sliding fee scale.
+Parents must provide their last two LES' and or/pay stubs at the time of registration to verify TFI.
+Once annual income is determined, the CDC sliding scale is used to determine tuition costs.
+If parents do not wish to provide income information, they will be charged the highest tuition category.
 Call the front desk for a copy of the sliding fee scale.